 Many women tend to experience indigestion (a.k.a heartburn) at different times throughout their pregnancy, with the most common time being during the second trimester.

-During this time, your baby is rapidly growing and exerting continued pressure on your digestive tract, which leads to the contents in your stomach moving back towards your esophagus and.
+During this time, your baby is rapidly growing and exerting continued pressure on your digestive tract, which leads to the contents in your stomach moving back towards your esophagus and leading to esophageal irritation and heartburn.

 While you could talk to your doctor about that and they could prescribe antacid medications to help you feel better, many women prefer trying natural remedies first.